Mahabharata

 Main Characters

-1. Pandavas: The five Pandava brothers—Yudhishthira, Bhima, Arjuna, Nakula, and Sahadeva—are the protagonists.
+1. Pandeva’s: The five Pandeva brothers—Yudhishthira, Bhima, Arjuna, Nakul, and Sahadev—are the protagonists.
 They are the sons of King Pandu and his wives, Kunti and Madri.

 2. Kauravas: The hundred Kaurava brothers, led by the eldest, Duryodhana, are the antagonists.
 They are the sons of King Dhritarashtra and Queen Gandhari.